benochi/google-machine-learning/notes.md

 - N is the number of examples in D.

 Although MSE is commonly-used in machine learning, it is neither the only practical loss function nor the best loss function for all circumstances.

+Reducing Loss:

+learning rate = size of steps towards lowest loss point(negative gradient).

+gradient descent = start somewhere and take steps until we reach negative gradient.
+Convex = bowl, most NNs are not convex.
+Shape is more like egg crate, many possible minimum values - initialization matters for efficiency.

+stochastic Gradient Descent = 1 example at a time

+Mini-Batch(real world) Gradient Descent = batches of 10-100 exmaples, Loss and Gradients are averaged over the batch.

+**Figure 1.
+An iterative approach to training a model.**

+We'll use this same iterative approach throughout the Machine Learning Crash Course, detailing various complications, particularly within that stormy cloud labeled "Model (Prediction Function)."
+Iterative strategies are prevalent in machine learning, primarily because they scale so well to large data sets.

+The "model" takes one or more features as input and returns one prediction as output.
+To simplify, consider a model that takes one feature (x1) and returns one prediction (y′):

+y′=b+m1x1

+What initial values should we set for b and w1?
+For linear regression problems, it turns out that the starting values aren't important.
+We could pick random values, but we'll just take the following trivial values instead:

+- b = 0
+- w1 = 0

+Suppose that the first feature value is 10.
+Plugging that feature value into the prediction function yields:

+y′=0+0⋅10=0

+The "Compute Loss" part of the diagram is the [loss function](https://developers.google.com/machine-learning/crash-course/descending-into-ml/training-and-loss) that the model will use.
+Suppose we use the squared loss function.
+The loss function takes in two input values:

+- y′: The model's prediction for features _x_
+- y: The correct label corresponding to features _x_ .

+At last, we've reached the "Compute parameter updates" part of the diagram.
+It is here that the machine learning system examines the value of the loss function and generates new values for b and w1.
+For now, just assume that this mysterious box devises new values and then the machine learning system re-evaluates all those features against all those labels, yielding a new value for the loss function, which yields new parameter values.
+And the learning continues iterating until the algorithm discovers the model parameters with the lowest possible loss.
+Usually, you iterate until overall loss stops changing or at least changes extremely slowly.
+When that happens, we say that the model has **converged** .